niraj-meshram/Codex/HeadPong/README.md

   ```

 ## License

+## Scoring

+- Each brick awards points based on its row difficulty: bricks near the top are worth more, and lower rows are worth less.
+- Minimum brick value is 50 points; top rows scale up to 150 points.

 This project is provided as part of a guided coding session and does not currently include a specific license.